When you’re traveling on a budget, one of the first things you need to learn is how to find cheap flights to anywhere in the world.

 Why not?
 These programs are free to join and you can earn points towards cheaper fares, upgrades, free companion tickets and even earning free flights!

 And many programs are created for airline partnerships where they’ll recognize and honor each others’ miles – such as the Qantas / Emirates partnership.

 We have benefited greatly from our Qantas membership.
-When we were living in Raleigh, North Carolina we had to attend a family wedding in Cape Town.
-I (Craig) had accumulated enough points to fly return trip from North Carolina → Atlanta → London → Johannesburg → Cape Town and return!
+We had to attend a family wedding in Cape Town, but I (Craig) had accumulated enough points to fly return trip from North Carolina → Atlanta → London → Johannesburg → Cape Town and return!

 Whilst I had to pay a couple hundred dollars in taxes and fly a longer route, saving over $2,500 was well worth it.

 I also saved big on my flight from Sydney to Washington DC to attend the White House blogger summit.